 There is limited information about the effectiveness of medication in easing sundowning symptoms.
 Some medications might increase dizziness, and these should definitely be avoided.

-Sundown syndrome is not something your loved one can control.
+Sundown syndrome is not something your loved one can control, but you can slow down dementia.
 They’re not becoming agitated, angry, or afraid on purpose.

 If your loved one is experiencing sundown syndrome: